vipulrai91/vipulrai91.github.io/_posts/2020-05-28-face-detection-for-images-using-opencv-part-1.md

 comments: true
 ---

-# Face Detection using OpenCV and Deep Learning for Images

-## This is part one of this series where we will finally build a face mask detector at the end of the series
+# This is part one of this series where we will finally build a face mask detector at the end of the series.

-### For this tutorial we are going to use OpenCV and prebuilt model shipped with it
+## For this tutorial we are going to use OpenCV and prebuilt model shipped with it.

 Face Detection is subset of object detection.
 It is not similar to object classification.